scaredfinger/dietizme/rigs/base/README.md

 # Base Configuration Package

-This package contains shared configuration files for the dietizme monorepo.
+This package contains shared configuration files for the otiuming monorepo.

 ## Available Configurations